sunpech/sunpech-blog-hugo/README.md

 * `description` - should be filled out for better Twitter Cards and Facebook Graph posts (optional)
 * `draft` - defaulted to true.
 Change to false to publish.

+### Tags

+The array of tags should be in alphabetical order.

 ### Embedding a YouTube video

 You can embed an iframe into a post, but to get it so it's responsive, use the following div and class around the iframe: